Fight The Good Fight

 You see, I had been very discouraged the day before I received this call to listen.
 I had been praying and praying for a situation and had still not seen total resolution.
 I was battle weary and God knew I needed these words.

 What does it mean to fight the good fight?
-I’ll quote the words I read that day in my Holman New Testament Commentary:
+I’ll quote the explanation I read that day in my Holman New Testament Commentary:

 “The good fight is the struggle which all Christians engage in when their efforts are focused toward honoring Christ and accepting responsibility for personal holiness.
 It is about keeping the faith individually as well as in the church.
 Paul himself said at the end of his own life, “I have fought the good fight, I have finished the race, I have kept the faith.”
 This is a militaristic term that admits to a hostile environment: “Our struggle is not against flesh and blood, but against the rulers, against the authorities against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”